Zilliqa/zilliqa-developer/contracts/experimental/ERC20ProxyForZRC2/README.md

 Each test has a number prefix so you can select them individually.

-If you set the `CACHED` environment variable, we will use a built-in cached contract deployment whose addresses appear in the source - please update it if you change the contracts.
+If you set the `CACHED` environment variable, we will use:

+- `CACHED_ZRC2` - address of a ZRC-2
+- `CACHED_ERC20` - address of an ERC-20

+To run the tests; this saves you having to redeploy each time.

 This allows you to run tests quickly, without waiting for contract deployment.